MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Evaluate [how many Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.** Monitoring mulitple applications or application components with a single Application Insights resource provides a hollistic view, but can also impact the performance of experiences like [Application Map](/azure/azure-monitor/app/app-map?tabs=net) and [Usage](/azure/azure-monitor/app/usage?tabs=aspnetcore).
 >
-> * **Optimize code and infrastructure.**
->     * If your business needs and hosting environment don't require manual instrumentation, consider using [autoinstrumentation](/azure/azure-monitor/app/codeless-overview).
-This approach eliminates the need for manual SDK updates, requires no code changes, and eliminates the overhead of maintaining instrumentation code.
->     * Regularly evaluate custom Application Insights code to reduce complexity, improve performance, and ensure that the code is up to date.
+> * **Optimize code and infrastructure.** Regularly evaluate custom Application Insights code to reduce complexity, improve performance, and ensure that the code is up to date.
 >
 > * **Understand usage patterns and how much data is coming in by reviewing ingestion and sample rates.** To optimize data usage, adjust them accordingly and reduce the amount of [custom metrics](/azure/azure-monitor/app/api-custom-events-metrics), for example ITelemetryProcessor.
 >